RedHatInsights/astro-virtual-assistant-frontend/README.md

-This repository holds the federated modules for Console's virtual assistant.
+This repository holds the federated modules for Console's virtual assistant (Chameleon).
 This can be tested on the landing page.

 Note: You don't have to run it anymore with the landing page frontend.

+## For AI Agent Onboarding

+**See [ONBOARDING_GUIDE.md](./ONBOARDING_GUIDE.md)** for instructions on how to integrate your AI agent into Chameleon.

 ## Getting started